 Our by-laws provide for a majority votes cast standard for uncontested elections of our directors.
 Under our by-laws, director nominees in an uncontested election who receive more votes cast "for" such director nominee than "against" such director nominee are elected.
 Our board's policy is that any nominee for director in an uncontested election who receives a greater number of votes "against" than votes "for" the nominee's election shall promptly tender their resignation to the chair of our board following certification of the shareholder vote.
 The CGNC will promptly consider the tendered resignation.
-Based on all factors it deems in its discretion to be relevant, the CGNC will recommend that our board either accept or reject the resignation and may recommend that the board adopt measures designed to address any issues perceived to underlie the election results.
-Our board will then act on the CGNC's recommendation.
-We will promptly disclose our board's decision, including, if applicable, the reasons for rejecting the tendered resignation.
+Based on all factors it deems in its discretion to be relevant, the CGNC will recommend that the board adopt measures designed to address any issues perceived to underlie the election results.
+Our board's decision, including, if applicable, the reasons for rejecting the tendered resignation.
 Any director whose resignation is being considered under this policy will not participate in the CGNC or board considerations, recommendations or actions with respect to the tendered resignation.